 As of today, Planetree has certified 800 organizations in 30 countries.
 Their person-centered approach has empowered millions of patients.
 However, there’s more work to be done.
 In terms of the whole world, relatively few hospitals were willing to adopt this more enlightened approach.
 The patient centered philosophy and methods do not exist in most hospitals in the U.S. For instance, there are only four in Pennsylvania and only two in Texas.

-You can lobby your local hospital, clinic or doctor and send them this link about Planetree: Contact Planetree
+You can lobby your local hospital, clinic or doctor and send them the link above.
+Testimonials about Plantree Brief Interview with Angelica Thieriot

 Jan 2022 In This Issue